slotdawg/ts2020/eucframe/manage/manage.rst

    .. note::

      For Cloud hosted desktops, each VM that is powered on results in a VM charge by AWS, Azure or GCP, regardless of whether the VM is being used.
 Unless there are justifiable reasons, the **Minimum number of instances** powered on and **Buffer instances** values should be set to 0 for Default capacity.
-If these two parameters are greater than 0, then AWS or Azure will charge for those powered on VMs.
+If these two parameters are greater than 0, then AWS, Azure, and GCP will charge for those powered on VMs.

 #.
+Click **Save**.

-Under **Active capacity**, observe you can configure separate capacity policy to accommodate usage during peak periods (e.g. weekdays vs. weekends).
+#.
+Under **Active capacity**, observe you can configure separate capacity policy to accommodate usage during peak periods (e.g. weekdays vs. weekends). **Leave the default selections.**

    .. figure:: images/6.png